LeoKiefner/LeoKiefner/README.md

 ### 📖 Academic Journey & Skills

-As a **second-year Computer Science student at IUT Robert Schumann**, I'm honing my skills to craft software solutions with a keen eye on web development.
+As a **third-year Computer Science student at IUT Robert Schumann**, I'm honing my skills to craft software solutions with a keen eye on web development.
 Here's a snapshot of my toolkit:

 - **Programming Languages:** Proficient in C, C#, and Java.
 - **Web Development:** Proficient in HTML, CSS, PHP, JavaScript and managing SQL databases.